How to Manage the Responsibilities and Duties of a Supervisor

 This article will cover the three best ways to manage supervisor duties:

-I have been a supervisor for over ten years, earning a promotion during that time to a higher level of supervision.
+I have been a supervisor for over fifteen years, earning a promotion during that time to a higher level of supervision.
 With short staffing and more job duties being pilled on me, I had to learn how to manage my supervisor duties to get everything done in an efficient manner.

 What is Your Biggest Priority?